 Obama adds Alabama civil rights area to Park Service

-There are 2 comments on the Daily Journal story from 10 hrs ago, titled Obama adds Alabama civil rights area to Park Service.
-In it, Daily Journal reports that:
+There are 2 comments on the Fredericksburg.com story from 14 hrs ago, titled Obama adds Alabama civil rights area to Park Service.
+In it, Fredericksburg.com reports that:

-President Barack Obama signed an order Thursday designating an historic civil rights district in Alabama as a national monument, placing several blocks of a city once rocked by racial violence on par with landmarks including the Grand Canyon.
-The National Park Service will now have oversight of a downtown section of Birmingham, Alabama - a focal point of civil rights struggles in 1963 against harsh enforcement of laws mandating racial segregation.

 |